-The Admissions Committee of the School of Dental Medicine is the sole determining body that decides to whom offers of admission will be made.
+The School of Dental Medicine Admissions Committee is the sole determining body that decides to whom offers of admission will be made.
 Admission is offered based on criteria discussed above.

 By general agreement among schools, the earliest date of acceptance to American dental schools is the first business day of December.
 A rolling admissions process begins on this date and continues until the class is filled.
 The School of Dental Medicine class size is limited to 80 students.
 Applicants are notified initially by phone, followed by written acceptance and offers of admission.

 Please note that the University has a limited number of seats in its incoming class.
 As a result, offers of admission do NOT guarantee enrollment to the extent that a deposit is not submitted before all seats are filled (as described below).
 As such, it is imperative that you submit your deposit as soon as possible and complete the steps by the dates listed in the offer of admission letter.

 Offers of admission are contingent upon the following

 An enrollment deposit in the amount of $2,000 is required.
 All deposits are nonrefundable, except as otherwise set forth in the Offer of Admission letter.
 Upon matriculation, all deposits will be credited towards tuition costs.